 Our bold ambition is to ensure optimum lifetime extension of systems, while balancing the risk of a failure versus shutdown, finding opportunities to perform mitigation actions and ensure planned lifetime of the facility is reached.

-Eldor is an ABB Authorized Value Provider and delivers cost-efficient control and safety system support, and modifications.
-One of our specialities is life-time extension of obsolete systems with extensive in-depth expertise in Advant / Master and 800xA systems.
+Eldor is an ABB Channel Partner and we deliver cost-efficient control and safety system support, and modifications.
+One of our specialities is lifetime extension of obsolete systems with extensive in-depth expertise in Advant / Master and 800xA systems.

 Our proven, in-use, efficient, and lean delivery model is tailored for small to medium projects, and we deliver cost-efficient and safe modifications for control and safety systems.